MicrosoftDocs/dataexplorer-docs/data-explorer/pricing-calculator.md

 To get an estimate for **Storage and transactions**:

-* Choose whether you need **AVAILABILITY ZONE** support.
-When the toggle is enabled, storage will be deployed as ZRS.
+* If you need [availability zone support](/azure/reliability/availability-zones-service-support#azure-regions-with-availability-zone-support), enable the **AVAILABILITY ZONE** toggle.
+If enabled, storage will be deployed as ZRS.
 Otherwise, storage will be deployed as LRS.

 :::image type="content" source="media/pricing/availability-zone-toggle.png" alt-text="Image of availability zone toggle.":::